Coyote Hills Regional Park: Activities

+Naturalist Programs and Nature Studies

+The park has many staff members who practice many programs for the public.
+These programs include Native American history and culture, birds and butterflies, marsh and grassland ecology, and general nature exploration.

+Nature studies; You can also bring your own tools to explore nature.

 Facilities

-The Visitor Center is open Wednesday through Sunday, 10 AM through 4 PM, and closed on Thanksgiving and Christmas Day.
+The Visitor Center is open Wednesday through Sunday, 10 a.m through 4 p.m.and closed on Thanksgiving and Christmas Day.
 It has a store that sells brochures and gifts.
 The store also has a naturalist who can answer visitors' questions about the park.
 The center offers programs about the area, such as bird walking and native culture (e.g., making acorn soup).
 Clean restrooms and an outdoor picnic area are also at the center.
 A bird and butterfly nectar garden is adjacent to the Visitor Center.

+The Nectar Garden is a beautiful garden located near the Visitor Center.
+At this present time, the garden is open to the public from Wednesday to Sunday, from 10 a.m. to 4p.m.
+Many educational programs are provided in the garden during the year.

 Fees and other rules

 The parking fee is $5.00 per vehicle ($4.00 per trailered vehicle.
 Bus fees are $25.00 each.

 Dogs are welcome, but must be leashed and under control at all times.
 There is a $2.00 fee for each dog.
 Guide and service dogs are exempt from the fee.